 3. Bottom Trawling

 As you learned in grade school, the ocean is a rich, delicate, and diverse ecosystem.
 Our coral reefs and ocean floors are home to millions of species of plants, algae, and natural habitats.
 Their natural beauty and importance to the function of our planet is unmatched.
-Oceans are responsible for 85 percent of the air we breathe and absorb 400 percent more oxygen than the Amazon.
+Oceans are responsible for 85 percent of the air we breathe and absorb 400 percent more CO2 than the Amazon.
 It is quite literally our life force, and the lungs of the earth.

 Bottom trawling is the act of dragging a weighted net along the bottom of the ocean floor in order to capture animals for consumption.
 This act destroys habitats.
 This commercial fishing tactic destroys around 4 billion acres of sea forest each year.
 Not only are habitats and animals destroyed, but this creates dead zones that contain no oxygen and can be deadly and toxic.